Moduli of surfaces in $\mathbb{P}^3$: Classification

 We would like to find an $E$ positive and $K_Y + E$ negative extremal ray in the cone of curves.
-If so, we can proceed as in the proof of Theorem \ref{thm:conelogcanonical} to conclude that the contraction of such a ray gives a Fano fibration $\phi: Y \to E$ (and $E$ consists of only one component).
-Because a general curve through $E$ doesn't intersect $F$, $F = 0$.
-Therefore, the log canonical locus in $X$ consists of a single point $x\in X$, and for a general fiber $l$ of $\phi$, $\pi^*K_X \cdot l = -1$ and $E \cdot l = 1$.
+If so, we proceed exactly as in the proof of Theorem \ref{thm:conelogcanonical} to conclude that the contraction of such a ray gives a Fano fibration $\phi: Y \to E$ (and $E$ consists of only one component, necessarily not rational nor ruled by assumption).
+Then, we conclude as in Theorem \ref{thm:conelogcanonical} that the log canonical locus in $X$ consists of a single point $x\in X$, $E$ is a single component, and $X$ is birational to a $\bP^1$ bundle over $E$.

-In general, by the construction of $Y$, there must exist $K_Y + E + F$-negative and $E + F$-positive extremal rays.
-If we cannot find a ray that is $E$-positive, because $K_Y$ is nef relative to $\pi: Y \to X$, we must have every $K_Y$-negative and $K_Y + E$-negative extremal ray be $E$-trivial.
-We proceed by running an MMP on $Y$, contracting $K_Y$-negative rays.
-(Note this is an MMP on $Y$, not on the pair $(Y, E+F)$).
-At any point, if we reach an intermediate variety $Y'$ with a $K_{Y'} + E'$-negative $E$-positive extremal ray $R$ in $\overline{NE}(X)$, the MMP terminates with the contraction of $R$ if the fiber dimension is at most 1.
-This follows from Lemma \ref{lem:divisorialcont} and Lemma \ref{lem:smallcont}.